 By working quickly following a break-in, you can enhance the chance of successful criminal prosecution, maximize potential reimbursements from insurance companies, and help minimize the impact of stolen property.

-Protect America Will Help You Following a Burglary
+Protect America Will Help You if You’re Burglarized

 Based on the event, we will provide recommendations and a new strategy to ensure another break-in does not occur.
 This may involve additions to your security setup.
 If there were any system problems, we will identify them and either fix the problem or send new equipment or relocation devices as necessary.